tvaroska/working/memory-bank/productContext.md

 ## Solution
 This product solves these challenges by creating a centralized hub for content from any user-defined interest areas:
-- Automatically aggregates content from user-defined RSS feeds across any topic
+- Automatically aggregates content from user-defined RSS feeds and email newsletters across any topic
 - Uses AI (Google Vertex AI) to generate both concise and detailed summaries
 - Presents information in a clean, user-friendly interface
 - Enables efficient consumption of multiple sources in one place